dankelleher/glass/README.md

   - user: The User object representing the user that carried out the action.
   - request: The JSON passed by Google for this notification

+In addition:

-In addition, the `reply` action includes a `text` parameter, containing the user's reply.
+  - the `reply` action includes a `text` parameter, containing the user's reply.
+  - the `share` action includes an `attachments` parameter, containing a list of any images shared by the action (as a `java.awt.image.BufferedImage`).

 The method name is the lower-case form of the action name.
 Any spaces in the action name are removed.